dustyroom-studio/quibli-doc/_docs/stylized-lit-shader.md

 **Rim Color** Sets the color of the Rim.
 This parameter is in HDR.

 **Light Align** Moves the Rim on the model toward the main light (usually it is a Directional Light).
-This can be helpful to add stylization on larger rim values.
+This can be helpful to add stylization on larger _Rim_ values.

 GIF HERE!!!!!